 Get off to a great start with help from this guide to living in San Diego

 However, moving to a new city can be overwhelming.
 That’s why it’s important to do your research before taking the plunge to become a San Diegan.
-From learning about the best San Diego neighborhoods to using a calculator to determine how much daily living will cost in your new city, there’s a lot of information to gather.
+From learning about the best San Diego neighborhoods to using a calculator to determine how much the San Diego, California lifestyle will cost you, there’s a lot of information to gather.

 To help you join other happy San Diego residents, we’ve created this guide to living in San Diego, California.
 Read on to learn more about the cost of living here, the different parts of town, and the best ways to enjoy San Diego living.

 Your first step is learning more about the cost of living in San Diego